 Israel Insists On Hamas Disarmament Before Accepting Gaza Truce: Sources

-The Israeli response was relayed by an Israeli security delegation, led by Israeli Strategic Affairs Minister Ron Dermer, during a meeting with the Egyptian officials on Monday in Cairo, the sources told Xinhua.
+According to the sources, the Israeli response was relayed by an Israeli security delegation, led by Israeli Strategic Affairs Minister, Ron Dermer, during a meeting with the Egyptian officials on Monday in Cairo.

 The Egyptian initiative includes a six-month cessation of hostilities, the release of half of the Israeli hostages currently held in Gaza, the opening of the Rafah border crossing, and the entry of humanitarian aid into Gaza, the sources said.

-They also revealed that the Egyptian side would hold a meeting with Hamas next week to discuss Israel's response, Xinhua news agency reported.
+They also revealed that the Egyptian side would hold a meeting with Hamas next week to discuss Israel's response.

-On Tuesday, Israeli newspaper Israel Hayom, citing an Israeli diplomatic source, said foreign media reports claiming "a significant breakthrough" in the Gaza ceasefire talks are "inaccurate."
+Yesterday, Israeli newspaper, Israel Hayom, citing an Israeli diplomatic source, said, foreign media reports claiming“a significant breakthrough” in the Gaza ceasefire talks are“inaccurate.”

 “Israel is continuously and tirelessly working with the Americans and the mediators to advance a deal for the release of our hostages, but no agreement has been reached so far,” the diplomatic source said.